 12-14.05.17 - Justyna attends "I scientist" conference in Berlin (on gender, career paths and networking).
 The conference's mission is to to increase visibility of female role models and raise awareness of unconscious biases.
 During the Networking Breakfast, she serves as an expert on how to combine science and family.

 12.05.17 - last working day of Tanya (Tatiana Semanova); she is leaving for the US (postdoc position at the University of Kansas).
 We all wish you good luck!

-16-18.03.17 - Manja, Ramsy and Justyna attend PhD student meeting on: "Conflict and cooperation – bridging evolution, ecology and immunology" in Bautzen, Germany.
-Manja gives a presentation about "Daphnia in the dark - simulating input of humic dissolved organic carbon", whereas Ramsy talks about: "Ecological implications fungal parasitism on phytoplankton".
+16-18.03.17 - Manja, Ramsy and Justyna attend "Conflict and cooperation – bridging evolution, ecology and immunology" meeting in Bautzen, Germany.
+Manja and Ramsy give talks.

 02.02.17 - fantastic news: our grant proposal ("The evolution of virulence under conditions of frequent multiple infections", submitted together with Frida Ben-Ami from Tel Aviv University) got funded by the DFG.
-We will soon advertise two PhD positions: in Berlin and in Tel Aviv.
+This project will start in January 2018.

 17-18.01.17 - kick-off meeting for "DNA-metabarcoding of plankton communities" project.
 Place: Villa Ehrlich, Berlin.
 Lab-Attendees: Tatiana, Uschi, Elisabeth and Justyna.

 12.01.17 – Dr. Dominik Martin-Creuzburg (University of Konstanz, Germany) is visiting our lab.
 We are collaborating with him on the following project: “Chytrid: an overlooked transfer agent of matter and energy in aquatic food webs”.